-The UK is experiencing shortages of skilled workers across many parts of the economy.
-The Shortage Occupation List (SOL) is used by the UK Government to relax work visa requirements for certain professions, making it easier for employers to recruit overseas workers for these roles.
+The Shortage Occupation List (SOL) is used by the UK Government to allow more relaxed work visa requirements for certain types of job, making it easier for employers to recruit overseas workers for these roles.

 In this guide, we detail which roles are on the Shortage Occupation List and what the list means if you are applying for a points-based sponsored work visa in the UK.